xeokit/sdk/pages/QUICKSTART.md

 ````
 The script does the following steps:

-1. Import packages and modules relevant to Xeokit, as well as Node's file system module, which is used to read and write files.
+1. Import packages and modules relevant to xeokit, as well as Node's file system module, which is used to read and write files.
 2. Create a new Scene instance.
 3. Create a new Data instance and Model with ID "myModel".
 4. Use Node's fs module to read file called "HousePlan.glb" asynchronously.